 Some students suffer from chronic health conditions that can have exacerbated symptoms during the academic year.
-Case Managers can work with the student, providers and liaison with faculty when health conditions interfere with academics.
-Students with chronic health conditions should always connect with Resources for Disabled Students (RDS) for accommodations in the classroom http://rds.colostate.edu/
+Case Managers can work with the student & providers and liaison with faculty when health conditions interfere with academics.
+Students with chronic health conditions should always connect with Student Disability Center (SDC) for reasonable accommodations in the classroom https://disabilitycenter.colostate.edu/.

 ALCOHOL or OTHER DRUGS